Views on military action against Iran: 2007

 In December 2007, the founding conference of Hands Off the People of Iran (HOPI) was held in London.
 HOPI opposes military action against Iran whilst criticising the current Iranian government as "reactionary".
-HOPI is supported by a number of prominent figures on the left in Britain and around the world, including Tony Benn, John McDonnell, Tommy Sheridan, Peter Tatchell, Naomi Klein, Ken Loach, Michael Mansfield QC, John Pilger and Noam Chomsky, among others.
+HOPI said it was supported by a number of prominent figures on the left in Britain and around the world, including Tony Benn, John McDonnell, Tommy Sheridan, Peter Tatchell, Naomi Klein, Ken Loach, Michael Mansfield QC, John Pilger and Noam Chomsky.